amarno/api-docs/source/includes/shopper_activity/_cart_activity.md

             </tr>
             <tr>
               <td><code>discount</code></td>
               <td>Optional.
-The discount on the item (in cents), taking quantity into account.
-For example, a $2.66 discount per item would be $5.34 (or 534) if that item was of quantity 2.
+The discount on the items, taking quantity into account.
+For example, a $2.66 discount per item would be $5.34 if that item was of quantity 2.
 Defaults to 0.</td>
             </tr>
             <tr>
               <td><code>total</code></td>
               <td>Optional.
-The line item total after quantity and discount (in cents).
+The line item total after quantity and discount.
 Defaults to 0.</td>
             </tr>
             <tr>
               <td><code>product_url</code></td>